uu-agile/hear-yourself/Team-Journals/joseph-journal.md

 ## September 9, 2020

+**At the end of this sprint, we should answer in reflection:**
+1. Was the use of GH "Projects" to track Sprint progress effective?
+1. Was the use of GH "Milestones" to track Milestone progress effective?
+1. What did we think about the labels?
+Could they be used more constructively?
+1. Were there any features about the Task Management process that could be added/improved?
+1. What was your biggest barrier/slowdown this sprint?
+1. Overall, what can we change about the way we plan/execute/track a Sprint?
+Will this change with feedback inputs?

+Today my main achievement was to convert my action items as outlined in today's team meeting to Issues in GitHub.
+This was ultimately very helpful for realizing the level of work to be done and putting it into perspective, because it gives me a simple task to do while my mind can wander on those action items and how I might respond.

+I found that the easiest way to convert was to create a separate Word document where I will write the text blocks associated with each action time, breaking them into chunks that I would generally say take anywhere from 15 minutes to an hour.
+Although at this moment, it seems pretty arbitraty to define.

+It is diffucult to marry the complexity of action items to the duration of the sprint/magnitude of the deliverable.
+There should be an optimum balance between information tranparency and simplicity.

+It seems that one added benefit of this process is that Yusaf and I are able to leverage our own work strategies and organization practices.
+So long as we can transparently display our progress, systematic coherency is possible.
+In a way, this enables a self-regulatory response to the issue described above.

 In order to give Yusaf admin capabilities, I forked the "hear-yourself" project from my personal account and it is now associated with an organization, "uu-agile."
 The task management methods that I devised yesterdays still apply.
 I demonstrated this workflow to Yusaf and we agreed that we will use it for one week with a *trial sprint*.

 This trial sprint will have the Project Overview as deliverable (Due Monday, Spetember 14th **by 5:00 P.M.**) and tasks that we outlined in our [Assignment 2](https://docs.google.com/document/d/1_UEt8V5hJuX-R8StRv7V6QATfcV-3DKuZ1dPLVP2kH4/edit?usp=sharing) document.
 Tomorrow we begin with our first SCRUM meeting.
 The SCRUM meeting will only be 5 minutes long, and each member must briefly state: